-- What is handcrafted jewellery anyway, and why is it superior?
+- What is handcrafted jewellery anyway?
+What is Cad Cam jewellery production?

 The best way to buy a diamond can be very confusing if you’re new to all of this, which most guys are when searching for their engagement.
 Technology & the internet have really changed the ways in which diamonds can be bought & sold.
 Where & how you buy is going to have a major impact on the quality of diamond you can get for your budget, as well as your overall diamond buying experience.
 Three of the most popular methods of buying diamonds are through a;

 - Diamond Broker with Jewellery Studio & Workshop